-NHR provides electric vehicle test equipment for power electronic components including AC/DC loads and sources.
+NHR provides electric vehicle test equipment for ev power electronics components including AC/DC Loads & Sources.
 Applications include testing the EV on-board charger (OBC), EVSE, APM, DC-DC converter, etc.

 Our AC loads are ideal for simulating any inductive, capacitive or resistive load while our DC Loads are ideal for fast transient inrush simulations.
 The Regenerative 4 Quadrant AC Load has the capability of simulating almost any linear or non-linear load.

 NHR’s Regenerative Grid Simulator can simulate power from The Grid while NHR’s Regenerative, Bidirectional DC Source and Load can simulate the DC input and output or act as a Battery Emulator.